avielgoh/WDI-Project-1-Tic-Tac-Toe/README.md

     });
   ```

-  As the `_.difference` function returns any elements that are different between two arrays, if the length of returned array is equal to 0, this indicates there is no difference and, therefore, a winning combination of 3 marks exists.
+  As the `_.difference` function returns an array with any elements that are different between two arrays compared, if the length of returned array is equal to 0, this indicated there was no difference and, therefore, a winning combination of three marks existed.

-6. For completeness, a tie was determined by using the `.concat` array method to concatenate and create a single array from the 3 row-arrays, and checking whether an empty element exists in the single, 9 element array.
-As this was performed after the checks for a winning configuration, no empty elements indicated a draw.
+6. For completeness, a tie was determined by using the `.concat` array method to concatenate and create a single array from the three row-arrays, and checking whether an empty element exists in the single, 9 element array.
+As this was performed after the checks for a winning configuration, no empty elements in the concatenated array indicated a draw.

+#### Links

+#### Acknowledgements

+Thanks to [Matt](https://github.com/mattswann), [DT](https://github.com/epoch) and the WDI4 appleandriods class for all your assistance and guidance.

+*This project was undertaken as part of the General Assembly WDI course I undertook in 2015.*